Advice > Software engineering

 There is a base level of knowledge required to be able to speak intelligently about system design.
 To help you get this foundational knowledge (or to refresh your memory), we’ve published a full series of articles like this one, which cover the primary concepts that you’ll need to know:

-We’d encourage you to begin your preparation by reviewing the above concepts and by studying our system design interview prep guide, which covers a step-by-step method for answering system design questions.
+We’d encourage you to begin your preparation by reviewing the above concepts and by studying our how to answer system design interview questions, which covers a step-by-step method for answering system design questions.
 Once you're familiar with the basics, you should begin practicing with example questions.

 6.2 Practice by yourself or with peers

 Next, you’ll want to get some practice with system design questions.
-You can start with the examples listed above, or with our list of 31 example questions.
+You can start with the examples listed above, or read our guide to system design interview questions (with sample answer outlines).

 We’d recommend that you start by interviewing yourself out loud.
 You should play both the role of the interviewer and the candidate, asking and answering questions.
 This will help you develop your communication skills and your process for breaking down questions.